Alcloud/PWA-with-external-BLE-sensors/README.md

 # PWA-with-external-BLE-sensors
-My Health Notebook is a telemedical progressive web app, that send and recieved data from external BLE sensors.
+My Health Notebook is a telemedical progressive web app, that send and received data from external BLE sensors.
 Currently, this project implements two devices: Stepcounter and Accu-Chek blood sugar meter.

 # Technology